Martial Arts Frauds: Dominick Izzo Wing Chun

 It's quite obvious to us that the fake, disgraced, disgruntled, fired police officer Dominick Izzo was pissed off because he wasn't able to join the Kung Fu For Combat Facebook group to further spread his religious cult.

-He fabricated a story to start a rivalry with Dynasty in order to make himself more relevant to the current generation of combat sports / MMA communities, as he is an aging, irrelevant fraud in his 50s.
+He fabricated a story to start a rivalry with Dynasty in order to make himself more relevant to the current generation of combat sports / MMA communities, as he is an aging, irrelevant fraud well past his athletic prime who cannot spar or fight and is headed soon to a retirement home.

-But, he honestly chose the wrong enemy and came up with a poorly formulated story, and thought he could get away with it unscathed.
+In all honesty he chose the wrong enemy and came up with a poorly formulated story, and thought he could get away with it unscathed.

 More users chime in on the allegations of "violence towards women": "Fake news.
 That lady was harassing him for weeks and challenged him and multiple people to fights.
 Biggest online troll.
 Now this loser is trying to make it look like domestic violence when he wasn't even serious.
 There's two sides to every story."